-Several studies have reported encouraging results for the application of PBM therapy in animal models of PD, and a recent review of animal evidence for treatment of PD with PBM concluded that human trials are justified (19).
-PBM has been shown to precondition and protect animals (including non-human primates) from a toxin (MPTP)-induced PD model, both in the signs of the induced PD and protection of the neurons in the substantia nigra (20-22).
-This preconditioning effect was also observed when PBM was delivered to areas remote from the brain (15, 23-25), including when the head was shielded from light (26).
-Several small trials and case studies are currently being undertaken with transcranial PBM (27-29).
+Several studies have reported encouraging results for the application of PBM therapy in animal models of PD, and a recent review of animal evidence concluded that human trials are justified [19].
+PBM has been shown to precondition and protect animals (including non-human primates) from a toxin (MPTP)-induced PD model, both in the signs of the induced PD and protection of the neurons in the substantia nigra [20-22].
+This preconditioning effect was also observed when PBM was delivered to areas remote from the brain $\begin{bmatrix} 15, 23-25 \end{bmatrix}$, including when the head was shielded from light [26].
+Several small trials and case studies are currently being undertaken with transcranial PBM [27-29].
 The application of remote PBM has not so far been investigated.
-In the current study, treatment consisted of combination of transcranial PBM and remote PBM treatment to the abdomen and to the neck was used.
-These locations were selected based on the importance of the gut-brain axis in PD, the richness of the enteric nervous system, the proximity of the vagus nerve in the neck and the success of these targets in animal models and clinical experience.
+In the current study, treatment consisted of combination of transcranial PBM and remote PBM treatment to the abdomen and to the neck.
+These locations were selected based on the importance of the gut-brain axis in PD, the richness of the enteric nervous system, the proximity of the vagus nerve in the neck and both the success of these targets in animal models as well as clinical experience.

 The aim of this proof-of-concept prospective clinical study was to assess the effectiveness of PBM to mitigate the clinical signs of PD in humans and to inform on treatment regimens and outcome measures for a future randomized placebo-controlled study (RCT).
-The primary outcome measure was improvement TUG as a measure of mobility.
+The primary outcome measure was improvement in timed upand-go (TUG) as a measure of mobility.
 Secondary outcome measures were mobility, cognition, fine motor skill, micrographia and static balance.
 Quality of life outcome measures and patient reported symptomatic changes, including depression are the subject of a separate report.